 - (a) the diagnosis of diseases in, and injuries to, animals including tests performed on animals for diagnostic purposes;

 - (b) the giving of advice based on such diagnosis;

 - (c) the medical or surgical treatment of animals; and

 - (d) the performance of surgical operations on animals.

-Members should also familiarise themselves with the 2006 Animal Welfare Act and give due consideration to its content.
+Reiki Practitioners working with animals should also familiarise themselves with the 2006 Animal Welfare Act and give due consideration to its content.

 Doctors in England and Wales have a statutory duty to notify a ‘Proper Officer’ of the Local Authority of suspected cases of certain infectious diseases.